Chapter 5 Reliability

 Screencasted Lecture Link

 The focus of this lecture is the assessment of reliability.
-We start by defining classical test theory and examiningg several forms of reliability.
-While the majority of our time is spent considering estimates of internal consistency, we also revoew retest reliability and inter-rater reliability.
+We start by defining classical test theory and examining several forms of reliability.
+While the majority of our time is spent considering estimates of internal consistency, we also review retest reliability and inter-rater reliability.

 5.2 Defining Reliability